bambocher/pocketsphinx-python/readme.md

 pocketsphinx-python
 ===================

-Python interface to CMU SphinxBase and PocketSphinx libraries
+Python interface to CMU SphinxBase and PocketSphinx libraries created with SWIG.
+Pocketsphinx packages include python support, however, it is based on Automake and not well supported on Windows.

+This package provides module created with Python distutils setup and can be more portable.

 Supported Platforms
 -------------------